fun facts about the 1980s

 It continues with the lifestyle cults from poppers to punks, from new-wave to the soundtracks of German Neue Deutsche Welle music, Michael Jackson, Madonna, and Prince.
 Feeling nostalgic already?
 Take a deep breath, relax, and let these fun facts about the 1980s take you down memory lane…

-2. The 1980 Olympics weren’t too popular.
+2. The 1980 Olympics faced a major boycott.

-The USA along with 65 other countries boycotted the 1980 Olympic Summer Games in Moscow to protest the late 1979 Soviet invasion of Afghanistan.
+The USA, along with 65 other countries, boycotted the 1980 Olympic Summer Games in Moscow to protest the late 1979 Soviet invasion of Afghanistan.

-3. 24-hour news actually debuted in the 80s.
+3. 24-hour news debuted in the 80s.

 The 40th President of the USA - 1981 to 1989 - Ronald Reagan